January 8, 2015

 By morning, things seemed quiet, he says.

-Quiet enough for Tumusifu, then 13, and four of his friends to leave their hiding place in search of others who survived the attack by rebel forces.
-As they emerged, they came upon a group of the rebel soldiers carrying off hens, goats and packages of food from Masisi, a village in the North Kivu province of the Democratic Republic of the Congo, or DRC.
+Quiet enough for Tumusifu, then 13, and four of his friends to leave their hiding place in search of others who survived the attack by armed, non-government forces.
+As they emerged, they came upon a group of those fighters carrying off hens, goats and packages of food from Masisi, a village in the North Kivu province of the Democratic Republic of the Congo, or DRC.

 The term Mai Mai refers to any community-based militia group active in the DRC.

-The rebels forced the five boys, all of whom were between the ages of 11 and 13, to help carry the stolen supplies, Tumusifu says.
+The fighters forced the five boys, all of whom were between the ages of 11 and 13, to help carry the stolen supplies, Tumusifu says.

 “The soldiers threatened to kill us, as they had killed others, if we refused to carry their packages to their destination,” says Tumusifu, now 19.

-Fearful, the boys picked up heavy loads and walked with the rebels, he says.
+Fearful, the boys picked up heavy loads and walked with the fighters, he says.

 Collectively lugging as much as 80 kilograms (176 pounds) of food and goods, the boys walked for a full day before they were allowed to rest, Tumusifu says.

-After the boys ate, the rebels ordered them to sleep on the wet grass.
+After the boys ate, the fighters ordered them to sleep on the wet grass.

 “I could not close my eyes that night,” Tumusifu recalls.
 “I trembled from cold weather and fear at the same time.”

 The next morning, the boys awoke hopeful they would be let go, he says.
-Instead, the rebel soldiers took the boys to their military base.
+Instead, the fighters took the boys to their base.